stephen-golban/claxon/README.md

 ## 🔐 Unauthenticated User Flow

-1. Onboarding Slides (3 slides)
+1. Onboarding Slides (3 slides) [Slide1, Slide2, Slide3 (with a get started button)]

-   - Slide 1: What the app does
-   - Slide 2: Use cases (e.g., blocked driveway, compliments)
-   - Slide 3: No contact info, just license plates

-2. Welcome Screen

-   - Choose to sign in or create an account screen
+2. On the 3rd slide, the user can press the Get Started button

-   - If user chooses to sign in, they are redirected to the sign in screen (only with phone number input)
+   - Once user presses the Get Started button, they are redirected to the get-staretd screen (only with phone number input)
-   - If user chooses to create an account, they are redirected to the sign up screen (with the following fields: phone, avatar, first and last name, email, gender, date of birth)

 3. OTP verification screen

-   - wrapped with a context provider so that this screen has access to clerk's auth state
-   - on OTP verification success, user is redirected to the post-auth welcome screen
+   - on OTP verification success, user is redirected to the post-auth personal details screen

+4. Post-auth Personal Details Screen (only shown if user has not filled in their personal details)

+   - User can fill in their personal details (avatar, first and last name, email, gender, date of birth)

-4. Post-auth Welcome Screen
+5. Post-auth Welcome Screen

-   - Option 1: 🔍 Explore the app (no car needed)
+   - User can choose to explore the app or register their car
-   - Option 2: 🚘 Register your car (optional but recommended)

 ## ✅ Authenticated App Flow